Deranged (1974 film): Filming

 Principal photography took place over a period of two months between February and March 1973 in Oshawa, Ontario, Canada, on a budget of $200,000.
 Producer Tom Karr, who had been fascinated with Ed Gein for many years, funded the film himself with income he had earned as a concert promoter for Led Zeppelin and Three Dog Night.
 The Canadian location was chosen to ensure the film achieved a wintry setting.
 Locations used included an abandoned farmhouse, a local hardware store, and a basement location in the hotel in which the cast and crew were lodging.
 The majority of interior scenes were shot on sets constructed at a local motion picture studio.

-The film's art director, Albert Fisher, dressed the sets with stacks of crime serials and pornographic magazines; Fisher garnered inspiration by reading newspaper stories about Ed Gein and his crimes.
+This was the only film directed by Jeff Gillen, an actor in a handful of films prior to his death in 1995; most notably, he portrayed a mall-store Santa Claus in A Christmas Story (1983).
+Bob Clark served as an uncredited producer on Deranged.
+The film's art director, Albert Fisher, dressed the sets with stacks of crime serials and pornographic magazines; Fisher garnered inspiration by reading newspaper stories about Gein and his crimes.

 Release

+Deranged was released regionally by American International Pictures in Green Bay, Wisconsin, South Bend, Indiana, and Tampa, Florida, on February 8, 1974.
+It later had its theatrical premiere in Los Angeles, California on March 20, 1974.

 Censorship

 In order to achieve an R-rating from the Motion Picture Association of America (MPAA), several sequences were truncated or excised entirely.
-Among these included an extended murder sequence involving Mary, as well as a protracted dissection sequence in which Ezra mutilates a corpse.
+Among these included an extended murder sequence involving Mary Ransum (Micki Moore), as well as a protracted dissection sequence in which Ezra Cobb (Roberts Blossom) mutilates Miss Johnson (Arlene Gillen)'s corpse and consumes brains from its skull.

-Theatrical release

-Deranged had its theatrical premiere in Los Angeles, California on March 20, 1974 by American International Pictures.